 Toilet paper cannot be recycled, even if it’s not contaminated, as the paper fibers are too short.
 However, on the positive side, the cardboard roll can be recycled.

 Worldwide, we use too much toilet paper in a very unsustainable pattern.
-We cut hundreds of trees yearly for toilet paper, just to flush it down the drain.
+We cut thousands of trees yearly for toilet paper, just to flush it down the drain.

 Luckily, there are ways to reduce our toilet paper consumption by following a few simple tricks.